dotnet/corefxlab/docs/specs/alcproxies.md

 With the creation of default interface methods, it's possible that everything will work if we have shared types between ALCs.
 Since we can implement similar versioning from shared interfaces, we have the power to share types across the ALC boundary, meaning if we can share assemblies, we should.
 This doesn't work well for cross-process communication (due to sharing dependencies not really working in that scenario), but in-process it can be a good solution.

-The one thing that total use of shared assemblies may have problems with is making sure that objects can be unloaded during the `AssemblyLoadContext.Unload` event, which would need a little more extra work to ensure that everything worked out.

 ## Proposed Solution

 ### Goals